Showing posts with label Savannah. Show all posts

 I spent the morning visiting with my cousin.

-We stopped at Chick-fil-A for two iced teas and a bagel with chicken cut in half which we shared.
+After my daughter was up and dressed, we said our goodbyes and stopped at Chick-fil-A for two goodbyes and a bagel with chicken cut in half, which we shared.

-At 1:20PM we stopped at Cracker Barrel Bradenton, FL to eat lunch.
+1:20 P.M.
+We stopped at Cracker Barrel Bradenton, FL, to eat lunch.

 We both ordered turnip greens.
-I ordered pinto beans and my daughter ordered chicken fingers.
+I ordered pinto beans, and my daughter ordered chicken fingers.

 We both ordered cornbread, onion, chow, chow, and water with lemon.

-We arrived around 2:30PM at the apartment in Fort Myers.
-My daughter’s landlord is originally from South Africa.
+We arrived at the apartment in Fort Myers around 2:30 P.M.
+My daughter's landlord is originally from South Africa.
 He now lives in Canada and owns an apartment in Fort Myers.

 We walked to the clubhouse, where he showed us the outdoor swimming pool and the workout room.

-He had to catch a plane in Fort Lauderdale so he left.
+He had to catch a plane in Fort Lauderdale, so he left.

 Walt Whitman Rest Area